josteph/website/docs/swc-exploration.md

    ```

 3. You might encounter error like `visitTsType method is not implemented`.
 I'm not sure about this, but it seems you can't use plugin together with a typescript file that specifies the typings.

+### Sourcemaps path

+This is seriously weird, since it uses node `path.relative` to determine the `sourceMappingURL`.
+But the path given is invalid, you can check this [issue](https://github.com/swc-project/cli/issues/21) I have opened in their CLI repository.

 ## Conclusion